DDTBOX/tutorials/DDTBox Documentation.md

 It can also be used with other types of data, for example patterns of eye movements or the trajectory of a participant's hand.
 This can be achieved by converting the data into the format accepted by DDTBox.

-The EEG data format used by DDTBox is a MATLAB array with a matrix contained within each cell of the array:
+The EEG data format used by DDTBox is a MATLAB array with a three-dimensional matrix contained within each cell of the array:

 example_data{run, condition}(timepoints, channels, trials)